Playback Theatre

 This workshop is pay-what-you-can!
 Simply enter the amount you can pay (even if it’s just a dollar) when you register.

-Contact Amanda if you’d like to schedule your own private worskhop.
+Contact Amanda if you’d like to schedule your own private workshop.

 Talk to Strangers